Chris Baio

-Christopher Baio (born October 29, 1984) is an American musician, best known for being the bassist for the New York City-based indie rock band Vampire Weekend.
-He also releases as a record producer under the mononym Baio, and his debut solo album The Names was released through Glassnote Records on 18 September 2015.
+Christopher Joseph Baio (born October 29, 1984) is an American musician, best known for being the bassist for the New York City-based indie rock band Vampire Weekend.
+He also releases as a record producer under the mononym Baio, and his debut solo album The Names was released through Glassnote Records on September 18, 2015.

 Life

 Baio was turned on to music at an early age, purchasing his first album at the age of seven and going to his first concert, a live performance by the band Cracker, at the age of nine.
 Baio said that, as a child, he would go to sleep with Doolittle by Pixies playing.

 Baio attended Columbia University in New York, majoring in Russian and Eurasian Regional studies and minoring in Math, graduating in May 2007.
 He served as College Rock Music Director of WBAR during his time at school.
 Before graduating college and while recording Vampire Weekend's first album, Baio had planned to teach math for Teach for America for two years, however the success of the band led him to declining the position.

 He is a first cousin once removed of actor Scott Baio, who played Chachi Arcola on Happy Days and Charles on the 1980s television program Charles in Charge.
 He is also a cousin of actor Jimmy Baio.
 In April 2013, Baio discovered that he is related to Steve Buscemi.
-Baio's first cousin is New York Yankees outfielder Harrison Bader.
+Baio's first cousin is Philadelphia Phillies outfielder Harrison Bader.
 His father is originally from Bensonhurst, Brooklyn.